56% of Americans Fear Corporate Involvement in Government Threatens Democracy

 What this means: Americans are demanding more transparency and accountability in corporate-government interactions, emphasizing the need for policies that limit private sector influence while ensuring fair and democratic governance.

 The findings from MyPerfectResume’s survey underscore deep public concerns about the growing role of corporate leaders in government decision-making.
+Explore our recent survey on free speech in the workplace for additional insights.

 While some recognize the potential benefits of public-private partnerships, a majority worry about the erosion of democratic values, job security in federal agencies, and the prioritization of corporate interests over public needs, such as DEI rollbacks that risk negatively impacting workplace culture.